magnussolidus/PTO-Helper/README.md

    1. Will display the expected income for said `month`.
    2. It calculates the sum of your regular working hours with the pto hours.

-# Downloads

-You can download the executables for your system [from here](/resources/Binaries).

 ---